PibeChorro/PibeChorro.github.io/README.md

 To operate the App, we use trusted third-party service providers that process data **solely on our behalf** to provide infrastructure services:

-- **Railway**: Hosts our backend server, PostgreSQL database (user credentials and chat history), and Redis (real-time chat infrastructure)
-- **Neo4j Aura**: Hosts our graph database that stores user relationships and event information
+- **Railway**: Hosts our backend server, PostgreSQL database (user credentials and chat history), Redis (real-time chat infrastructure) and Neo4j (graph database that stores user relationships and event information)
 - **Firebase Cloud Messaging (FCM)**: Google's service that delivers push notifications to your device

 These service providers: